tbenade/wercker-devcenter/source/articles/boxes/bash.md

 In this guide we will showcase how to create your own `wercker box` via shell scripting.

 Boxes are git repositories which are added to wercker, similar to applications.
-However, instead of deploying these to the cloud, you `deploy` to the wercker registry.
+However, instead of deploying these to the cloud, you `deploy` to the wercker directory.

 The wercker box we will be building in this guide is a box containing [RethinkDB](http://rethinkdb.com), an open source distributed database.